awsdocs/amazon-redshift-developer-guide/doc_source/c_designing-queries-best-practices.md

-# Amazon Redshift Best Practices for Designing Queries<a name="c_designing-queries-best-practices"></a>
+# Amazon Redshift best practices for designing queries<a name="c_designing-queries-best-practices"></a>

 To maximize query performance, follow these recommendations when creating queries:
 + Design tables according to best practices to provide a solid foundation for query performance\.
-For more information, see [Amazon Redshift Best Practices for Designing Tables](c_designing-tables-best-practices.md)\.
+For more information, see [Amazon Redshift best practices for designing tables](c_designing-tables-best-practices.md)\.
 + Avoid using `select *`\.
 Include only the columns you specifically need\.
-+ Use a [CASE Expression](r_CASE_function.md) to perform complex aggregations instead of selecting from the same table multiple times\.
++ Use a [CASE expression](r_CASE_function.md) to perform complex aggregations instead of selecting from the same table multiple times\.
-+ Don’t use cross\-joins unless absolutely necessary\.
++ Don't use cross\-joins unless absolutely necessary\.
 These joins without a join condition result in the Cartesian product of two tables\.
 Cross\-joins are typically executed as nested\-loop joins, which are the slowest of the possible join types\.
 + Use subqueries in cases where one table in the query is used only for predicate conditions and the subquery returns a small number of rows \(less than about 200\)\.
 The following example uses a subquery to avoid joining the LISTING table\.

   ```